cynthiahuallanca/Mars_Project/README.md

 # Welcome Terricola!

-To check this app, please download all docs above (including my pic haha) and the run
+To check this app, please download all docs above (yes, including my photo) and the run

 ```
 mission_to_mars.py